Skip to main content

 Nursing Practice and Patient Care

-Nursing is an integral and valued part of the multidisciplinary care teams at Huntsman Cancer Institute (HCI).
-Like all HCI staff, nurses are guided by HCI’s principles and vision.
+Nursing is an integral and valued part of the multidisciplinary care teams at Huntsman Cancer Institute.
+Like all Huntsman Cancer Institute staff, nurses are guided by our principles and vision.
 Our nurses are committed to providing quality, compassionate, and evidence-based care to ensure an exceptional patient and family experience before, during, and after cancer treatment.
-HCI takes pride in growing and developing the next generation of oncology nurses.
+Huntsman Cancer Institute takes pride in growing and developing the next generation of oncology nurses.

 Compassionate and Safe

 We make a compassionate and safe environment for our staff and community a priority.
-HCI has established a Compassionate Workplace program to promote joy in work, foster resiliency, and support personal growth and development of our staff.
+Huntsman Cancer Institute has established a Compassionate Workplace program to promote joy in work, foster resiliency, and support personal growth and development of our staff.
 We value equity, diversity, and inclusion, respect individual uniqueness, and celebrate our impact in the lives of those we serve.

 Education and Training

-In the rapidly evolving landscape of cancer care, HCI values a specialized oncology nursing workforce that is able to provide expert patient care and navigate unique challenges with strength and adaptability.
+In the rapidly evolving landscape of cancer care, Huntsman Cancer Institute values a specialized oncology nursing workforce that is able to provide expert patient care and navigate unique challenges with strength and adaptability.
 We support our nurses in their practice through education, training, and professional development.

 Nurses promise to care for each patient with compassion, excellence, and integrity.